sandy3002/youtube-liker-from-playlist/README.md

 # YouTube Playlist Liker 🚀

 A small Python utility that likes every video in a YouTube playlist using OAuth 2.0.
+(Created because I wanted to like all songs of a playlist to make them favourable in yt music algorithm.
+Creatd using AI)

 ---